Optimal Sequential Contests: Example

 For each $x_1 \in [0,1)$, this equation defines a unique best-response,

 Finally, player $1$'s problem is

 where $x_2^*(x_1)$ and $x_3^*(X_2)$ are defined by \cref{E:x3X2_direct3,E:x2x1_direct3}.
 Although the problem is not complex, it is not tractable.
-Moreover, it is clear that the direct approach is not generalizable for an arbitrary number of players.\footnote{\cite{glazer-hassin-00} characterized the equilibrium in the contest with three sequential players.
-To my knowledge, no existing papers have characterized equilibria for sequential contests with more than three periods.} In fact, the best response function typically does not have an explicit representation for contests with a larger number of periods.\footnote{The representation from \cref{T:characterization} implies that best-response functions include roots of higher-order polynomials that are not solvable (see \cref{A:galois} for details).
-Therefore, the best-response functions $x_i^*(X_{t-1})$ cannot be expressed explicitly in terms of standard mathematical operations.}
+Moreover, the direct approach is not generalizable for an arbitrary number of players.
+In fact, the best response function does not have an explicit representation for contests with a larger number of periods.

-\subsection{Inverted best-response approach}
+\subsection{Inverted Best-Response Approach}

 In this paper I introduce a different approach.
-Instead of characterizing individual best-responses $x_i^*(X_{t-1})$ or the total efforts induced by $X_{t-1}$, denoted by $\Xs{t-1}(X_{t-1})$, I characterize the inverse of this function.
-For any level of total effort $X$, the inverted best-response function $f_{t-1}(X)$ is the cumulative effort $X_{t-1}$ prior to period $t$, that is consistent with total effort being $X$, given that the players in periods $t,\dots,T$ behave optimally.
+Instead of characterizing individual best-responses $x_i^*(X_{t-1})$, or the total efforts induced by $X_{t-1}$, i.e., $X^*(X_{t-1})$, I characterize the inverse of this relationship.
+For any level of total effort $X$, the inverted best-response function $f_{t-1}(X)$ specifies the cumulative effort $X_{t-1}$ prior to period $t$, that is consistent with total effort being $X$, given that the players in periods $t,\dots,T$ behave optimally.

-To see how this characterization works, consider the three-player sequential contest again.
+To see how the characterization works, consider the three-player sequential contest again.
 In the last period, player $3$ observes $X_2$ and chooses $x_3$.
-Equivalently we can think of his problem as choosing the total effort $X \geq X_2$ by setting $x_3 = X-X_2$.
-His maximization problem is
+Equivalently we can think of his problem as choosing the total effort $X \geq X_2$ by setting $x_3 = X-X_2$, i.e.,

 which implies $X_2 = X^2$.
-That is, if the total effort in the contest is $X$, then before the move of player $3$, the cumulative effort had to be $f_2(X)=X^2$; otherwise, player $3$ is not behaving optimally.
+That is, if the total effort in the contest is $X$, then before player $3$'s action, the cumulative effort had to be $f_2(X)=X^2$; otherwise, player $3$ would not be behaving optimally.

-We can now think of player $2$'s problem as choosing $X \geq X_1$, which he can induce by making sure that the cumulative effort after his move is $X_2 = f_2(X)$, which means setting $x_2 = f_2(X) - X_1$.
+We can now think of player $2$'s problem as choosing $X \geq X_1=x_1$, which he can induce by making sure that the cumulative effort after his move is $X_2 = f_2(X)$, setting $x_2 = f_2(X) - X_1$.
 Therefore, his maximization problem can be written as